off77th/off77th/README.md

-- 👋 Hi, I’m @off77th
+- 👋 Hi, I’m Oleg.
-- 👀 I’m interested in studying and improving myself skills
+- 👀 I’m interested in studying and improving myself skills...
 - 📫 How to reach me
 Email:14oleg1414@gmail.com